mabbts/Aviation-Milestone2-Project/README.md

 ## Contributing

 This project is part of an academic course, but external contributions, feedback, or ideas are welcome.
-Please open an issue or submit a pull request if you’d like to contribute.